The New Arab's live coverage of the latest from the Russian invasion of Ukraine concludes for today.

 Here were the key developments from Saturday:

-Over 3.7 million people have fled Ukraine since Russia's invasion a month ago, the UN says.
+More than five million people have now fled Ukraine since the Russian invasion on February 24, the United Nations says.

-Join us tomorrow for the latest updates from Russia’s invasion of Ukraine.
+Join us tomorrow for the latest updates on Russia's invasion of Ukraine.